dartmouth-dltg/local_contexts_projects/README.md

   AppConfig[:local_contexts_replace_xsl] = false
 ```

-the plugin will move the current version of `as-ead-pdf.xsl` aside (renaming it to `as-ead-pdf-orig.xsl`)
+the plugin will move the current version of `as-ead-pdf.xsl` aside (renaming it to `as-ead-pdf-lc-moved-orig.xsl`)
 and copy the plugin version into the stylesheet directory

 ```